Thank you Senator Patty Murray!

 Volunteers help hold the spirit of Everett Recovery Café by nurturing a sense of loving community and a culture of recovery for everyone who comes through our doors.
 Opportunities abound for people who wish to share their time and gifts with the Everett Recovery Café community.

-Everett Recovery Café is here to support all people on their journeys, whether new to recovery, after a difficult transition or relapse, during mental health changes, or now wanting to give back in service to others.
+Everett Recovery Café is here to support all people in all phases of their journey: whether new to recovery, after a difficult transition, during mental health changes, or now wanting to give back in service to others.

 Recovery happens!
 Here, in a safe place, with support from peers, we see each other’s strengths and celebrate every marker of growth!

 We are open for in-person!
 New Member Introductions are held every other Wednesday at 4pm.

 Check out our new Schedule page!
 Classes are growing at the Café!

 - Be drug and alcohol-free for a minimum of 24 hours before coming to the Café